nickbrewer/gifcam/README.md

       }
       ```
   - Enable SSH: create an empty file called `ssh` in the boot partition.
 Make sure there is no file extension.
+  - Power the Pi and open an SSH session.
+If you're accessing over wifi, SSH to `pi@raspberrypi`.
+If you're accessing over USB OTG, SSH to `pi@raspberrypi.local`
-  - On first boot give the Pi a meaningful hostname, like pigrrl
+  - On first boot give the Pi a meaningful hostname, like `pigrrl`.
+This will avoid hostname conflicts on your network if you deploy another Raspberry Pi.
-  - Follow the repo instructions
+  - Follow the *Basic Setup* instructions